Praying the Mission

 resourcing his people to share his good news (providence),

-replenishing our relationships to restore people (atonement), and
+replenishing our relationships in order to restore people (atonement), and

 saving us in his Son through his Spirit (worship).

-- Learning the mission means learning the story of Jesus, Christ crucified and risen, and our place in it.
+Aligning with the mission means aligning with the story of Israel and its crucified and risen Messiah, and with our place in it.

 We pray the Son's mission with the Son's persistence (Luke 11:5-10) to receive the Son's Spirit, for others (Luke 11:11-13)

-- in this and other forms of prayer (psalms, Zúme prayer cycle, tongues, vigils, fasting, etc.)
+in this and other forms of prayer (psalms, vigils, fasting, tongues, Zúme prayer cycle, 5x5 groups, Life Transformation Groups, etc.)

-- The unremitting negativity of the rest of Luke 11 announces the consequences of rebelling against Christ's mission;
+The negativity of the rest of Luke 11 announces the consequences of rebelling against Christ's mission;